Clariant's Cellulosic Ethanol Production Plant, Straubing, Bavaria, Germany

 The demonstration plant is located close to the Bavarian BioCampus Straubing.
 Construction of the facility started in the second quarter of 2011.
 The project was built at an estimated cost of about €28m ($35m).

 The plant was originally launched by Süd-Chemie.
 In June 2011, 98.6% of the stake in Süd-Chemie was acquired by Clariant for about €2bn.

 The project helps in establishing a commercial scale facility for the completely integrated bioethanol production process.
 The commercial scale plants have production capacity of about 50,000t to 150,000t a year.

 Financing the German cellulosic ethanol production plant

-The estimated cost of the project construction is about €16m.
-Another €12m is allocated for research and development.
+The estimated cost of the project construction was about €16m.
+Another €12m was allocated for research and development.

 The project received funds of about €5m each from the Bavarian State Government and Germany's Federal Ministry of Education and Research (BMBF) in the form of subsidies towards the research related projects.

 The plant uses different agricultural waste feedstock to produce ethanol biofuel without any impact on the food production.

 The main raw materials include wheat and cereal straws or corn stover or sugar cane bagasse.
 Only one feedstock is processed at a time.

 Integrated bioengineered enzyme production units on site produce the necessary feedstock-specific biocatalysts and optimise them as demanded by the processes.